gegian22/latin102portfolio21/translation3.md

 Iove is the abaltive and it is an ablative absolute construction.

 2. What case is stercus, and why is it in that case?
-Stercus is the nominative becuase Stercus is the subject of the sentence.
+Stercus is the accusative because the glossary notes that it can have two direct objects.

 3. Identify the form of the adjective maiorem (gender, case, number, degree).
- Masculine, accusative, singular, 1.
+ Feminine, accusative, singular, comparative degree.

 4. Explain the construction of the verbal unit flumine admisso.
 It is a participle and it is in the ablative because it is introducing a verbal idea.
 This is called the ablative absolute.

 5. What are the gender, number, case, and antecedent of qui?
-Masculine, nominative, pluarl, and the antecedent are the four hourses.
+Masculine, nominative, plural, and the antecedent are the four hourses.

 6. What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
-Nomina could be used as a noun but it could also be a verb in the imperfect.
-Since it is refering to what the horses were named, it is in the imperfect.
+The verb missing would be erant.

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.